Logistics | January 01, 0001

 Gamasutra: You know, rumors… on the Internet…

-Ishiwatari: Yeah, yono all app I can’t really talk about it much… except to say that they’re basically true. (laughs)
+Ishiwatari: Yeah, I can’t really talk about it much… except to say that they’re basically true. (laughs)

 So that basically seems like a confirmation from Ishiwatari himself.
 Be sure to read the whole Gamasutra piece.
 It’s meaty.